OSSCanada/microhackfest/HOL/01_Setup/README.md

 ## Summary

-You have the latest version of Azure CLI, Visual Studio Code and Git installed on your computer along with a Docker Build Machine in Azure.
+You have the latest version of Azure CLI, Visual Studio Code and Git installed on your computer along with a Docker Host Build Machine in Azure.